dorhakim100/Tasker-Front/README.md

 ## 🚀 Features

 - **User Authentication**: Register and login to manage your tasks.
+(In order to create edit or delete tasks you have to signup/login)
 - **CRUD Operations**: Create, Read, Update, and Delete tasks seamlessly.
 - **Task Filtering**: Easily filter tasks based on various criteria.
 - **Drag & Drop**: Organize tasks effortlessly using drag-and-drop functionality.